 A native of Dallas, Texas, Dr. Carter attended Oakwood University in Huntsville, Alabama and received a Bachelor of Science in Biology, graduating with honors.
 He then received his medical degree from Meharry Medical College in Nashville, Tennessee.
 Following medical school he completed a Family Medicine Residency at Nashville General Hospital, serving as Chief Resident his final year.

 Prior to joining our Andrews Sports Medicine team, Dr. Carter practiced medicine at two other local orthopaedic practices.
 Dr. Carter specializes in non-surgical orthopedic problems, including overuse injuries, osteoarthritis, tendonitis, and fracture care.
 He is also trained to diagnose and treat sports-related issues such as concussions, heat-related illnesses, cardiovascular problems, and exertional compartment syndrome.
-Dr. Carter is skilled in the use of musculoskeletal ultrasound and can perform various injections, including steroid, viscosupplementation and platelet-rich plasma.
+Dr. Carter is skilled in the use of musculoskeletal ultrasound and can perform various injections, including steroid and viscosupplementation to name a few.
 He provides care to athletes of all levels, as well as non-athlete patients.

 Dr. Carter has provided sideline coverage for a number of athletes from pediatrics to the professional ranks.
-He is currently the team physician for Clay-Chalkville High School, and is the official medical provider for the Briarwood Soccer Club.
-He has previously served as team physician for Miles College, University of West Alabama, Leeds High School, and Oak Grove High School, and also assisted with a number of institutions, including the University of Alabama, Samford University, Birmingham Southern College, Vanderbilt University, the University of South Florida, and Eckerd College.
+He previously served as team physician for the University of West Alabama, Leeds High School, and Oak Grove High School, and also assisted with a number of institutions, including the University of Alabama, Samford University, Birmingham Southern College, Vanderbilt University, the University of South Florida, and Eckerd College.
 He has provided care for the Birmingham Ballet, served as a ringside physician for MMA and boxing matches, and covered minor league baseball teams in Alabama and Tennessee.
 He also has a special interest in endurance events, working medical tents at marathons and triathlons – particularly the Ironman World Championship in Kona, Hawaii.

 Dr. Carter is a member of the American Medical Society for Sports Medicine, the American College of Sports Medicine, the American Academy of Family Physicians, the National Medical Association, Mineral District Medical Society, and Alpha Omega Alpha Honor Medical Society.